datahub-project/datahub/smoke-test/tests/cypress/README.md

-Guide to Running Cypress Tests Locally.
+# Running Cypress Tests Locally

 1. Make sure the packages are installed.
 It uses some node moduels to run locally.
 Run `yarn install` from this directory.
 If you don't have `yarn`, download it.